shervinea/cheatsheet-translation/id/convolutional-neural-networks.md

 **32. Tuning hyperparameters**

-&#10230;Menyetel hyperparameters
+&#10230;Menyetel hiperparameter

 <br>

 **33. Parameter compatibility in convolution layer ― By noting I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:**

-&#10230;Kompabilitas hyperparameter pada layer konvolusion - Dengan menuliskan I sebagai panjang dari ukuran volume masukan, F sebagai panjang dari filter, P sebagai jumlah zero padding, S sebagai stride, maka ukuran keluaran O dari feature map pada dimensi tersebut dituliskan sebagai:
+&#10230;Kompabilitas parameter pada lapisan konvolusi - Dengan menuliskan I sebagai panjang dari ukuran volume masukan, F sebagai panjang dari filter, P sebagai jumlah dari zero padding, S sebagai stride, maka ukuran keluaran 0 dari feature map pada dimensi tersebut ditandai dengan:

 <br>